-- M&E systems must be designed in such a way so as to strike a balance between the capacity to produce quality evidence in a timely fashion and the demand for evidence of a particular kind needed for decision-making by multiple users. - To maintain and sustain the supply and demand balance, there should be constant dialogue between data providers and data users coupled with ensuring that the evidence is made usable for the policy making community and providing incentives to the data users to stimulate uptake of evidence. - On the demand side of M&E it is important to create a culture of learning and not blame and in this way it ensures the usefulness of the M&E framework to its key users. - A good M&E system is critical to safeguarding compliance with existing legislation, ensuring transparency and accountability and building a basis for the continuous improvement of social protection systems.
-A good M&E system promotes a continuous learning cycle, fosters transformation in social protection, and improves service delivery. - To maximise learning during implementation, organisations should use structured experiential learning.
+- M&E systems must be designed in such a way so as to strike a balance between the capacity to produce quality evidence in a timely fashion and the demand for evidence of a particular kind needed for decisionmaking by multiple users. - To maintain and sustain the supply and demand balance, there should be constant dialogue between data providers and data users coupled with ensuring that the evidence is made usable and accessible to key stakeholders, policymakers and the community and providing incentives to the data users to stimulate uptake of evidence. - On the demand side of M&E it is important to create a culture of learning and not blame and in this way it ensures the usefulness of the M&E framework to its key users. - A good M&E system is critical to safeguarding compliance with existing legislation, ensuring transparency and accountability and building a basis for the continuous improvement of social protection systems.
+A good M&E system promotes a continuous learning cycle, fosters transformation in social protection, and improves service delivery. - To maximise learning during implementation, organisations should use structured experiential learning and adopt a participatory approach with key stakeholders, including vulnerable groups.
 In the face of complex challenges change is generally not a linear process, requiring experimental iteration and frequent feedback loops.